NADOOIT/NADOO-IT/readme.md

 - [ ] Add delete functionality
 - [ ] Add easy to use urls for displaying images
 - [ ] Add easy to use urls for displaying thumbnails
+- [ ] Add protection against directory traversal
+- [ ] Add protection against path traversal
+- [ ] Add protection against path injection
+- [ ] Add protection against path manipulation
+- [ ] Add way so that images can be shared between users but not publicly
+- [ ] Add way to protect images with a password

 ### nadooit_api_key